jhasse/jngl/doc/index.md

 # Just a Neat Game Library {#mainpage}

-JNGL is an easy to use C++/Python game library for Linux, Windows, macOS, Android, iOS and the Nintendo Switch<sup><a href="#fn1">1</a></sup>.
+JNGL is an easy to use C++/Python game library for Linux, Windows, macOS, Android, iOS, Xbox and the Nintendo Switch<sup><a href="#fn1">1</a></sup>.

 * [GitHub](https://github.com/jhasse/jngl)